From Ohio History Central

 The Connecticut Land Company sent General Moses Cleaveland to survey the territory and lay out townships.
 In federal surveys such as the Seven Ranges, townships were 36 square miles.
 Cleaveland created townships of 25 square miles.
 One of the earliest towns established in this region was named Cleveland in his honor.
 Many people moved into the Western Reserve because it was accessible from Lake Erie.
 In the early years of settlement, many people from New England came to the Western Reserve.

-Settlers in the western part of the reserve faced struggles with Native Americans over ownership of the land.
-The westernmost part of the Fire Lands had been granted to Native Americans as part of the Treaty of Greeneville of 1795.
-As the population increased, Ohio Indians were forced from the region.
+Settlers in the western part of the reserve faced struggles with American Indians over ownership of the land.
+The westernmost part of the Fire Lands had been granted to American Indian groups as part of the Treaty of Greeneville of 1795.
+As the population increased, American Indians were forced from the region.

 - Hatcher, Harlan.
 The Western Reserve: The Story of New Connecticut in Ohio.
 Indianapolis, IN: Bobbs-Merrill, 1949.